 Community wells have a longer history of being monitored under State regulations allowing the 10-year running average to be used for establishing SMCs for arsenic and chromium.
 Results for nitrogen concentration in groundwater using nitrate as N started in 2015/2016, which resulted in a shorted period of record to determine running average to calculate SMCs.
-Of the three (3) communities, Tipton and Woodville show increases in nitrogen concentrations from the running average and are approaching the established interim milestones.
-The community of Tipton 10-year running average for arsenic levels is 7.9 ppb, and in 2019 arsenic levels were measured at 9.1 ppb.
+Of the three (3) communities, Tipton and Woodville show nitrate concentrations that exceed their established 2025 interim milestones, and Tipton's nitrate concentration exceeds its established minimum threshold.